Chat with us, powered by LiveChat

 We drive on the left!
 This is normal here, but it scares lots of people who think about driving over here.
 Also, remember to pull in on the small windy roads.
 If you are worried about renting a car in Ireland, don’t bother and just let Overland whisk you around our awesome little country while you chill out and take lots of jealousy-inducing photos!

 Keep quiet if they lock the doors of the pub and let you stay!
-This is called a lock-in and it is usually the best ‘craic’ you will ever have when people break out the musical instruments and the bartenders hand out a few free drinks.
+This is called a lock-in and it is usually the best ‘craic’ you will ever have.
+People break out the musical instruments and the bartenders hand out a few free drinks.

 What NOT to Do When Visiting Ireland